wyguo/TSIS/README.md

 \[S_2(iso_i,iso_j|c_1,c_2)=|mean.dist(iso_i,iso_2|c_1)|+|mean.dist(ios_1,iso_2|c_2)|,\]
 where $mean.dist(iso_i,iso_2|c_1)$ and $mean.dist(ios_1,iso_2|c_2)$ are the mean distances of samples in conditions $c_1$ and $c_2$, respectively.

 However, the time-series for a pair of isoforms may undergo a number of switches in the time duration.
-The time duration is divided into intervals with the intersection points determined in [Step 1](#step1).
+The time duration is divided into intervals with the intersection points determined in <a href="#step1">Step 1</a>.
 For example, in [Figure 1(B)](#Figure1), the duration of four time points is divided into interval 1 to 3 with the intersection points of switch1 and switch2.
 To extend the iso-kTSP to TSIS, the samples in each pair of consecutive intervals before and after switch are assimilated as samples in two conditions to implement the calculation of Score 1 and Score 2.

 The time-series isoform switches are more complex than the comparisons over two conditions.
 In addition to Score 1 and Score 2 for each switch point, we defined other 3 parameters as metrics of switch qualities.